-Flying Saucer UFO Revealed In Melting Antarctica Ice, According To UFO Hunters [Video]
+Flying Saucer UFO Revealed In Melting Antarctica Ice, According To Alien Hunters [Video]

 The latest alleged technological artifact, presumed to be of extraterrestrial origin, was reportedly found in an area of water surrounded by polar ice.
 The fact that that the structure was perfectly circular proved it was not a natural object but an artificial object.

-But some alien hunters claimed that the mysterious anomaly on Google Maps was not a flying saucer UFO but an ancient underground UFO base revealed for the first time due to melting of polar ice sheets.
+But some alien hunters claimed that the mysterious anomaly on Google Maps was not a flying saucer UFO, but an ancient underground UFO base revealed for the first time due to the melting of polar ice sheets.

 “This amazing structure is not something natural but an underwater base created by an alien race or a secret society who use the base for their secret ‘UFO’ operations.”